Last updated: January 14, 2022

-- Providing you with the Adobe websites and apps for which you have registered and any other products and services you have requested;
+- Providing you with the Adobe Services and Software for which you have registered and any other products and services you have requested;

 - Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is not required);

-- Using automated systems to analyze your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is not required);
+- Analyzing your content and metadata about your content through techniques such as machine learning in order to improve our Services and Software and the user experience (where your consent is not required);

-- Diagnosing problems in our apps and websites;
+- Diagnosing problems in our Services and Software;

 - Conducting surveys and market research about our customers, their interests, the effectiveness of our marketing campaigns, and customer satisfaction (unless we need consent to undertake such surveys, in which case we will only do this with your permission);